Dumfries and Galloway Fine Arts Society is one of the oldest art societies in the country and is celebrating its centenary this year.

-*v4:* Dumfries and Galloway Fine Arts Society is one of the oldest art societies in the country and perhaps one of the most fortunate in its founders.
-Amongst its founding members in 1922, were Jessie M. King, her husband E. A. Taylor, and Chris J. Fergusson.
+Notable founding members in 1922 included Jessie M. King, her husband E. A. Taylor, and Chris J. Fergusson.
 Early members included E.A.
-Hornel and Charles Oppenheimer and our records show that F.C.B.
-Cadell and Katherine Cameron were regular exhibitors in the 1920s.
+Hornel and Charles Oppenheimer.
+The Scottish Colourist F.C.B.
+Cadell and Katherine Cameron were also regular exhibitors in the 1920s.

 Click here to see the society's constitution